FAC6/starthere/README.md

 From December 7th onwards, you will be able to start to work freelance on commercial projects and, if you like, to begin to look for permanent employment.
 We expect to be able to line up some commercial projects for you, but you will also need to go out and hustle.
 Guidance will be provided.

 You will be free to continue to base yourself at the campus until FAC7 begins on January 18th.
-After that, if you wish to continue to remain on campus, you will be expected to contribute to the programme in any one of a number of ways.
+After that, if you wish to continue to remain with us, you will be expected to contribute to the programme in any one of a number of ways.

 It is probably worth talking about your job prospects.
 The message on this has been changing rapidly over the past few months.
 The first version of this course, which ran in early 2014, produced just one person who successfully found work as a software developer; the second just two.